 This is a more relaxed version of the Ragged Point to Santa Barbara 4 day itinerary above and stays overnight in the beach towns of Cayucos and Pismo Beach instead of San Luis Obispo.

 The cost and availability of accommodations on a California coast self guided bike tour can vary considerably and are influenced by location, high season vs. low season rates, and weekend vs. weekday rates.
-The best way to get a sense for what accommodations for your tour might cost is to first choose a specific itinerary and dates and ask us to email you our lists of recommended accommodations for each stop along the way.
+The best way to get a sense for what accommodations for your tour might cost is to first choose a specific itinerary and dates.
 Then you can check availability and rates for your specific dates.
 It can be a challenge to find hotel accommodations for less than $100 per night average, although if you are willing to stay in hostels where they exist, you can average less than $100 per night.
 Most budget hotel accommodations are in the $70-150 per night range.
 Mid range accommodations are typically between $150-300 per night.
 Some places may sell out months in advance during the busy summer season or other holiday times, and/or may require two nights stays on certain busy weekends.
 The farther in advance you plan your bike tour, the better chance you have to get the accommodations you want at each stop along the way.
 Virtually all accommodations we recommend have websites where you can check availability and book rooms.

 Traffic along the SLO to Santa Barbara bike tour route is highly variable.
 Some stretches are on remote roads that have little to no traffic.
 Some of the cycling route is on Highway One which has differing traffic volumes on different portions.
 Highway One also has highly variable shoulders with some stretches that have little to no shoulder.
 A small portion of the cycling tour is actually on freeways (mostly on the approach to Santa Barbara), but these sections always have a large shoulder, except for two very short stretches on the approach to Santa Barbara.
 Cyclists doing the SLO to Santa Barbara bike tour should be comfortable riding with traffic for portions of the tour.